Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 A classic red furisode kimono — the long swinging sleeves, elaborate patterns, and rich silk fabric make this the crown jewel of traditional Japanese fashion for young women.

 ✨ Mio’s noteThe longer the sleeves, the more formal the furisode.
-There are actually three types: Ko-furisode (小振袖, ~95cm), Chu-furisode (中振袖, ~100cm), and O-furisode (大振袖, ~110cm+).
+There are three types: Ko-furisode (小振袖, ~95cm), Chu-furisode (中振袖, ~100cm), and O-furisode (大振袖, ~110cm+).
 The grand o-furisode is what you’ll see at the most special occasions.

 2